alvarezloaiciga/webchat/README.md

       - `.unsupportedBrowser` - The user is using a browser unsupported by Quiq
       - `.storageDisabled` - Quiq is unable to access window.localStorage, which is required for chat to function.
       - `.hasMobileNumber` - The MOBILE_NUMBER Quiq property is defined.
+  - #### showDefaultLaunchButton
+      - type: boolean
+      - description: Normally, if `customLaunchButtons` are defined, the default launch button is not shown.
+This property allows for overriding this behavior to either show the default launch button (`true`) or hide the default launch button (`false`) regardless of whether any `customLaunchButtons` are defined.
+      - default: `undefined`
+      - example: `true`
   - #### customScreens
     - type:
     ```javascript